sodadata/docs/soda-agent/helpful-commands.md

 The **Soda Agent** is a Helm chart that you deploy on a Kubernetes cluster and connect to your Soda Cloud account using API keys.

 Kubectl is the command-line tool you use to run commands against Kubernetes clusters.
-To deploy a Soda Agent in a cluster, you must have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>. <br />
+To deploy a Soda Agent in a cluster, you must have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
-Run `kubectl version --output=yaml` to check the version of an existing install.

 ## Commands

+* Run `kubectl version --output=yaml` to check the version of an existing install.

 * Use `get pods` to retrieve a list of the pods running in your cluster, including some information about each.
 The Soda Orchestrator creates pods when it creates Jobs and CronJobs.
 ```shell